MConverter/mconverter-blog/README.md

 ## Common questions

-To hide an article or category page (e.g. while it's still work in progress), make it a hidden file: `.my_article.md`.
+To hide an article or category page (e.g. while it's still work in progress), make it a hidden file: `.my-article.md`.

 All Markdown links are do-follow by default.
 To include a nofollow link, add it as regular HTML instead: `<a href="https://example.com" target="_blank" rel="nofollow noopener">link</a>`

-Allowed characters for the file names of articles, categories, etc.: lowercase Latin letters, numbers, and underscores `_`.
+Allowed characters for the file names of articles, categories, etc.: lowercase Latin letters, numbers, and hyphens `-`.